Province of Rovigo: Municipalities

+Emigration problem

 The province of Rovigo suffers the emigration phenomenon even nowadays: young people still use to emigrate to more developed areas of Veneto and of Italy; this leads to population ageing.
 There are still migrations from rural areas to more developed towns within the boundaries of the province.

+Transport

 The SS434 "Transpolesana", a long highway, connects Verona with Rovigo and crosses the western part of the province.
-A13 toll motorway, connecting Bologna with Padua, A31, connecting Badia Polesine and SS434 Transpolesana with Piovene Rocchette, and SS309 "Romea" State Road, connecting Venice with Ravenna, pass through the zone.
-The A13 motorway exits in the province of Rovigo are Occhiobello, Villamarzana-Rovigo sud and Rovigo, while the only A31 exits in the province are Badia Polesine and the final junction with SS434.
+Autostrada A31 toll motorway, connecting Bologna with Padua, A31, connecting Badia Polesine and SS434 Transpolesana with Piovene Rocchette, and SS309 "Romea" State Road, connecting Venice with Ravenna, pass through the zone.
+The Autostrada A13 exits in the province of Rovigo are Occhiobello, Villamarzana-Rovigo sud and Rovigo, while the only A31 exits in the province are Badia Polesine and the final junction with SS434.
+Notable railways crossing the province are the Padua–Bologna railway, the Rovigo–Chioggia railway and the Verona–Rovigo railway.

 History

-The territory of the province was first colonized by the Greeks, who founded the colony of Adria in the 12th-11th centuries BC.
-During the 6th and 5th centuries BC Etruscans and Venetians inhabited the area, followed by the Romans.
+The territory of the province was in ancient times inhabited by the Adriatic Venetians, who in the 12th century BC founded a settlement in what would later become the Etruscan city of Adria.
+During the 6th and 5th centuries BC both Etruscans and Venetians inhabited the area, followed by the Romans.
 In the Middle Ages the region was ruled by the Este as part of the Duchy of Ferrara, but Rovigo was not an administrative unit of the duchy, and there was more than one Podesteria for each side of the Po river.

 After the War of Ferrara in 1484 the Republic of Venice started ruling over the northern part of Polesine; the Venetians designated it a territorio whose capital was Rovigo, thus giving the area an administrative unity for the first time.
 This can be viewed as the start of the province of Rovigo, though its extent was a less than today; the borders were set as the Canal Bianco river with few exceptions: the territories of Polesella, Guarda Veneta, Adria and the delta of the Po were included in the Venetian territorio of Rovigo.

 After the Congress of Vienna in 1815 all the territories to the north of the Po were included into the Kingdom of Lombardy–Venetia, thus giving the province its modern extent.